301-741-0833

 So far, I've worked on projects for the Department of Veterans Affairs, the Smithsonian Institute, International Relief and Development (IRD), the Kreeger Museum, HGTV, the Heinz Endowments' Creative Heights Initiative, and the Carnegie Hero Fund Commission, among others.

-In spring 2011, I completed work on the feature documentary "Big Banana," which I edited, as well as wrote and co-produced, and which has been touring North America and Europe.
+In 2010-'11, I worked as editor on “Breaking the Rules,” a feature documentary on white opposition to apartheid in South Africa, and in spring 2011, I completed work on the feature documentary "Big Banana," which I edited, as well as wrote and post-produced, and which is now in distribution.

 In addition to editing short and long-form fiction and non-fiction, I'm a strong story producer, a versatile writer, a seasoned interviewer, and a resourceful researcher.
 I think that 30-seconds or 30-minutes, real or fiction, a good story is what you make of it.